Azure/Well-Architected-Reliability-Assessment/README.md

 ### Start-WARAAnalyzer
 The `Start-WARAAnalyzer` cmdlet is used to analyze the collected data and generate the core WARA Action Plan Excel file.

+> [!NOTE]
-Please note that whatever directory you run the `Start-WARAAnalyzer` cmdlet in, the Excel file will be created in that directory.
+Whatever directory you run the `Start-WARAAnalyzer` cmdlet in, the Excel file will be created in that directory.
 For example: if you run the `Start-WARAAnalyzer` cmdlet in the `C:\Temp` directory, the Excel file will be created in the `C:\Temp` directory.

 You can review all of the parameters of Start-WARAAnalyzer [here](docs/wara/Start-WARAAnalyzer.md).